doingcloudright/training/106/README.md

 In this module you will learn
 * What autoscaling groups are
 * How they relate to a launch configuration
-* How to connect a Classic AWS Load balancer to an Autoscaling Group
+* How to connect an AWS Application Load balancer to an Autoscaling Group

 ## What is an Autoscaling Group